-Everest Base Camp, the closest any non-climber can get to the mighty Everest is a goal that adventure seekers from all around the world set and achieve with days of trekking along the Himalayan trail of Nepal.
-Reaching the Everest Base Camp is a challenging yet pleasantly rewarding experience that takes weeks or even a month according to the route you pick.
+Everest Base Camp, the closest any non-climber can get to the mighty Everest, is a goal that adventure seekers from all around the world set and achieve with days of trekking along the Himalayan trail of Nepal.
+Reaching the Everest Base Camp is a challenging yet pleasantly rewarding experience that takes weeks or months, according to your chosen route.
 Not everyone has the time and patience to trek for that long.
-For the impatient and the time-bounded ones, getting to Everest Base Camp via a quick trip can be achieved within a week with a day or two to add considering the weather condition.
+For the impatient and the time-bounded ones, getting to Everest Base Camp via a Quick trip can be achieved within a week with a day or two to add, considering the weather condition.

 Quickest Itinerary for Everest Base Camp